The studio is being refurbished from a simple room into a fully functioning and professional recording studio and rehearsal room.

 Participants are already able to produce their own recordings, learn various instruments, learn to sing and create music by programming.

 Careers and jobs within the music and arts industries are also explored and training offered to support people into employment.

 Music therapy is also offered where needed and projects, courses and workshops can be offered to outside organisations as well.

 The project will produce in house bands and artists as well as sound engineers and DJ's.

-The Beat project at The Quays, Riverside offers various courses in our music room and studio from 2 hours through to one day and 12 week courses.
+Unity Roots at The Quays, Riverside offers various courses in our music room and studio from 2 hours through to one day and 12 week courses.
 We also offer long term programmes in music therapy, artist and band development.

 We offer activities in music, film, drama, songwriting, recording projects and music therapy.

 We specialise in offering activities for participants who may be homeless or at risk of becoming homeless and work closely with Church Homeless Trust, Riverside and The Quays.